Learn more about Calorease with FBCx by reading the answers to the most commonly asked questions.

 Is Calorease Kosher and Halal?

 Although FBCx, the primary ingredient in Calorease is certified Kosher and Halal, Calorease FBCx is not currently certified.

 Who discovered FBCx?

-The weight loss benefit of FBCx was discovered by two professors from the Department of Nutrition and Food Science and Department of Pathology, of Wayne State University in Detroit, Michigan.
+Alpha-cyclodextrin was discovered in 1891.
+The weight management benefit of FBCx (alpha-cyclodextrin) was discovered by two professors from the Department of Nutrition and Food Science and Department of Pathology, of Wayne State University in Detroit, Michigan.

 They discovered the effects of FBCx (alpha-cyclodextrin) on weight and serum lipids while doing studies as faculty at Wayne State University.
 A pure research project to satisfy the curious minds of scholars turned out to be much more exciting than they had dreamed.
-The original research project with an obese animal model identified that one gram of FBCx binds up to 9 grams of dietary fat, preventing absorption of the fat calories.
+The original research project with an obese animal model revealed that FBCx binds dietary fat at a high ratio, preventing absorption of the fat calories.
 It also showed the beneficial effects of FBCx on body weight management.
 These beneficial effects have been further supported by clinical trials.

 How do I use Calorease?

 Calorease with FBCx binds with dietary fat in the stomach, duodenum, and ileum before fat can be broken down for absorption by the enzyme lipase.
 In order for Calorease to assist you with weight management, you must take it with food.
 It is recommended that you take two tablets of Calorease with each fat-containing meal, every day.
-This is a total of six tablets each day.
-Alternatively, Calorease can be taken with snacks, provided they also contain fat.
+This is a total of six tablets per day.
+Additionally, Calorease can be also taken with fat-containing snacks.

 When do I take Calorease?